-On January 26, 2011, Shui On Development successfully completely issuance of unsecured RMB denominated US\$ settled 7.625% Senior Notes due 2013 in an aggregate principal amount of RMB3,500 million (equivalent to approximately US\$542 million).
+On January 26, 2011, the Issuer successfully completed issuance of unsecured RMB doneminated US\$ settled 7.625% Senior Notes due 2013 in an aggregate principal amount of RMB3,500 million (equivalent to approximately US\$542 million).

-At an time prior to the maturity date of the Senior Notes, such Senior Notes may be redeemed at 100% of the principal amount of such Senior Notes plus an applicable premium.
+At any time prior to the maturity date of the 7.625% Senior Notes, the 7.625% Senior Notes may be redeemed at 100% of the principal amount of the 7.625% Senior Notes plus an applicable premium.

-Such Senior Notes may be redeemed upon the occurrence of a change of control and change in tax laws.
+The 7.625% Senior Notes may be redeemed upon the occurrence of a change of control and change in tax laws.

-The 7.625% Senior notes are governed by a set of covenants, including the restriction on guarantee on restricted subsidiaries of other indebtedness.
+The 7.625% Senior notes are governed by a set of covenants, including the restriction on guarantee of other indebtedness of certain restricted subsidiaries.